AYUSH-ISHAN/Autonomous_Driving_in_CARLA/README.md

 <img src = "./media_/carla.jpg" align="center"/>

 <h4>Dataset Used</h4>
-We used the official dataset provide by carla team, which is of <B>24 GB</B> by size.
+We used the official dataset provide by <a href="https://github.com/carla-simulator/imitation-learning/">carla team</a>, which is of <B>24 GB</B> by size.
 Dataset - <a href="https://drive.google.com/file/d/1hloAeyamYn-H6MfV1dRtY1gJPhkR55sY/view">link</a>

 # Imitation Learning: